maxboeck/mxb/src/posts/theme-switcher/2020-04-30-color-theme-switcher.md

     <figcaption>Fact: All good design is derivative of Mario Kart</figcaption>
 </figure>

 Here's the template to generate that markup.
 We'll use inline style attributes here to display the background, text and accent colors.
-The button also holds its `id` in a `data-theme-id` attribute, we will pick that up via Javascript later.
+The button also holds its `id` in a `data-theme-id` attribute, we will pick that up with Javascript later.

 ```html{% raw %}
 <ul class="themeswitcher">